Learning Resources

 Kellogg’s cereal founder John Harvey Kellogg instigated a Race Betterment Foundation in 1914.
 The foundation promoted eugenics and racial hygiene (practiced in its most extreme forms by the Nazi eugenicists in Germany).
 He used the foundation to establish a “pedigree registry,” furthering the case for a “pure” white race by matching up healthy white couples without “disabilities” of any kind.
 Kellogg’s registry was based on selective breeding as used with animals and plants.

 In 1924, the state of Virginia passed the Racial Integrity Act.
 It was designed to prevent racial mixing.
 Examine the links provided and the image of the Virginia statute.
-Answer the questions using the same color corresponding sticky note on Jamboard four.
+Answer the questions using the text box(es) on slide four.

 • How do you think the participation of the medical community in the eugenics movement influenced the way some African Americans did or did not trust doctors?